-This is why you should always treat your guitar with respect and make sure it’s equipped with a good set of guitar strings that match your playing style.
+This is why you should always treat your guitar with respect and make sure it’s equipped with a good set of strings that match your playing style.

-The selection of electric guitar strings on the market is huge, which is great as it pretty much guarantees you can find the perfect string for you, although all the numbers and materials can be a little confusing to beginners.
+The selection of strings on the market is huge, which is great as it pretty much guarantees you can find the perfect string for you, although all the numbers and materials can be a little confusing to beginners.